Corvia/django-tenant-users/README.rst

 Global Authentication Solution
 ------------------------------

 With this in mind, it's easy to see that we can create a users table at the global level in the public schema but NOT in the tenants schemas and the users table will still be searched and found, regardless of which tenant is selected.
 However, the problem is that we need to create our permissions on a per tenant basis, not at a global level.
 In fact, since the public schema also represents the website, the permissions for a user at the global level should only reflect the permissions for the website (i.e. can I post on the blog?).
-It's really an entirely different permission set at the public schema level that we need to support (different roles).
+It's really an entirely different permission set at the public schema level that we need to support.

 The difficulty comes in at the Django level.
 Luckily Django supports using a custom user model.
 However, internally, the way Django uses the model tightly couples aspects of the authentication (user/pass and profile) and authorization (permissions) together, despite each one of those aspects inheriting from a separate mixin (parent tree: see PermissionsMixin and AbstractUserBase classes).
 As an artifact of the coupling, the authentication/permissions backend, as well as other components, make the assumption that it is one one model in the database.
 The built in function get_user_model() returns the model that is configured as the user model (whether its the stock django user model or a custom user model).
 We handle this in a relatively simplistic way.
 First, we decouple the two components (user profile and user permissions) into UserProfile and UserTenantPermissions.
 We install the UserProfile only at the SHARED_APPs (public schema) level.
 We install the Permissions model at ALL levels -- SHARED_APPs and TENANT_APPs (both public schema, and per tenant schema).
 Then we 'facade' the two together (see AbstractBaseUserFacade and TenantPermissionsMixinFacade classes) to make each model look and behave like it encapsulates all of the functionality of a single unified user model.
 The part that makes it a little more tricky (and perhaps more clever) is that the two models that are linked at any point in time for a query is defined by the currently set schema.